Proving race discrimination: Our success in Court of Appeal

 It is also a reminder that, while an employment tribunal will often quite properly seek to support an unrepresented claimant; such support should have limits, “lest the tribunal is perceived to be losing its impartiality and favouring one side”.
 The Court of appeal stressed that, in cases such as this “where the allegations of discrimination [are] mere assertion” employment tribunals should continue to apply a rigorous two step approach to establish at an early stage that a claim has little factual foundation.

-Weightmans represented the respondent, Royal Mail Group Ltd, in this case.
-Liverpool Partner Steve Peacock, email@example.com appeared for the respondent in the EAT.
-If you have any questions about the implications of this decision for your organisation or need support with a complex discrimination issue, please do not hesitate to contact Steve or speak to your usual Weightmans advisor.
+If you have any questions about the implications of this decision for your organisation or need support with a complex discrimination issue, please do not hesitate to contact our employment law solicitors.